Why Boys?

 Many of our most vocal advocates and popular mentors are women.
 At a recent Canadian symposium at which BCN presented, attended by educational leaders from all districts and strata, a Simon Fraser University professor took the microphone and shared relevant highlights from her experiences over 30 years studying adolescent girls.
 She concluded with an ask and recommendation to BCN that, when an individual or organization asks what the Network is doing for girls, the answer must be ‘the Boys Club Network’.

 What’s in a name?
 The boys named the club themselves, a dozen years ago, in keeping with the cultural of after-school clubs operating at the time – Aboriginal Club, Girls Club, Drama Club, Math Club.
-We added the word Network to the name, as a descriptor of our core philosophy and tenets when we registered as a Canadian foundation in 2013.
+We added the word Network to the common name (Boys Club Network), as a descriptor of our core philosophy and tenets when we registered the Westcoast Boys Club Network Foundation as a Canadian foundation in 2013.